aiidateam/aiida-core/docs/source/topics/provenance/caching.rst

    While AiiDA's hashes include the version of the Python package containing the calculation/data classes, it cannot detect cases where the underlying Python code was changed without increasing the version number.
    Another scenario that can lead to an erroneous cache hit is if the parser and calculation are not implemented as part of the same Python package, because the calculation nodes store only the name, but not the version of the used parser.

 #.
-Finally, while caching saves unnecessary computations, it does not save disk space: the output nodes of the cached calculation are full copies of the original outputs.
+Note that while caching saves unnecessary computations, it does not save disk space: the output nodes of the cached calculation are full copies of the original outputs.

+#.
+Finally, When modifying the hashing/caching behaviour of your classes, keep in mind that cache matches can go wrong in two ways:

+   * False negatives, where two nodes *should* have the same hash but do not
+   * False positives, where two different nodes get the same hash by mistake

+   False negatives are **highly preferrable** because they only increase the runtime of your calculations, while false positives can lead to wrong results.